CCSD provides support to students in kindergarten to Grade 12 who have a first language other than English. The following are support options:

 English Language Learning Preschool Program

-Through a broad range of structured and unstructured activities, the preschool program allows young children and parents to:
+Through a board range of structured and unstructured activities, the ELL Preschool Program allows children to:

 - Develop social and emotional skills